opplatek/TERA-Seq_snakemake/README.md

 ```

 ### Pull Singularity image from Docker hub
+In case you didn't install all the dependencies, you wiil definitely need to install `squashfs-tool` to build Singularity image from Docker hub.
 ```
+# Export tmp and cache dir to avoid extensive writing into /root directory
+tmpdir=$(pwd)/tmp
+mkdir $tmpdir
+export SINGULARITY_TMPDIR=$tmpdir
+export SINGULARITY_CACHEDIR=$tmpdir

-singularity pull docker://joppelt/teraseq:snakemake # If you have Singularity # If you have Singularity 2 (tested on 2.6.1-dist) singularity pull teraseq-snakemake.sif docker://joppelt/teraseq:snakemake # If you have Singularity 2 (tested on singularity-ce version 3.11.1-bionic)
+singularity pull docker://joppelt/teraseq:snakemake # If you have Singularity # If you have Singularity 2 (tested on 2.6.1-dist); will make teraseq-snakemake.simg singularity pull teraseq-snakemake.sif docker://joppelt/teraseq:snakemake # If you have Singularity 2 (tested on singularity-ce version 3.11.1-bionic)
 ```